GXDE-OS/gxde-terminal/README.md

 * name mean human name of search engine, you can name it to anything you like

-* api mean search api for search engine, note, you need use %s replace search keyword, otherwise, deepin-terminal don't know how to concat search api url and search keyboard.
+* api mean search api for search engine, note, you need use %s replace search keyword, otherwise, gxde-terminal don't know how to concat search api url and search keyboard.

 ## Getting help